CampusEatsUofT/.github/documentations/firestore_collections/order_schema.md

     foods: List of FoodInOrderModel
     userPickupCode: 4-digits code used for user verification
     driverPickupCode: 4-digits code used for driver verification
+    price: Instance of OrderPriceModel
+    orderNotes: Instance of OrderNotesModel
+    restaurantInfo: Instance of OrderRestaurantInfoModel
 ```

 #### GrabAndGo Order